Kokuse557/Qt-Hyprpaper-GUI/README.md

 ## About author and this Project

 Qt-Hyprpaper-GUI, I created this in my free time, so it’s my exploration stuff.
 There are some others who created the same concept; some of them used Python Pygame, which in my experience uses high CPU and opens a little bit slowly, then I created my own version with Rust (https://github.com/Kokuse557/Hyprpaper-GUI) then i expand my exploration to C++ and QT framework.
+This QT version, has transparent baground so its kinda fit nicely especially inside Hyprland.

 ## Why QT framework?

-One of the reason was, im using linux with Hyprland desktop and there is a bunch of QT apps already, such as DaVinci Resolve Studio (video/audio editing, compositing), Strawberry (music player), OBS Studio (Video/Audio Recording) so im thinking about sort of QT-Ecosystem inside Hyprland.
+One of the reason was, im using linux with Hyprland desktop and there is a bunch of QT apps already, such as DaVinci Resolve Studio (video/audio editing, compositing), Strawberry (music player), OBS Studio (Video/Audio Recording), VLC Player (Video/Audio Player) so im thinking about sort of QT-Ecosystem inside Hyprland.

 ## High-Performance GUI